Wilcolab/Anythink-Market-tlokw/readme.md

 - Check if Docker is properly installed by running the following commands on the terminal: docker -v docker-compose -v
-- Once Docker is proper insatlled in your machine, run the following commands in the project root directory: docker-compose up
+- Once Docker is proper installed in your machine, run the following commands in the project root directory: docker-compose up
 - If the Docker is running properly it should be able to run and connect to the local database.